Managing protection sets

 Prerequisite

 You must have the Administrator role assigned at the subscription level.
+For details, see Managing users.

-Creating protection sets
+Creating a protection set

-You can create additional protection sets that allow you to have different data protection setup for different groups of sources.
+You can create additional protection sets that allow you to have a different data protection setup for different groups of sources.

 Considerations